 This cooler brings its twin cooling towers, a whopping seven heat pipes, and two 140mm fans to the playing field.
 Combine all this, and you get an incredibly awesome cooling and next to no noise.
 If you have a big CPU worrying you on thermals, you might want to look into this bad boy.

 - 7 Heatpipes

 - Doesn’t support all AMD and Intel Sockets

 Ah yes, the dark rock pro 4 is a mighty air cooler that can even take on and beat most of the AIO 240mm liquid coolers.
 It’s beefy, has exceptional performance, and is a silent one even at high RPMs; need I say more?
 Though if you opt for this cooler, you will need a big case and spacing.
 This cooler is very, very big.

 - Will cover your DIMM slots

-These are all the Best CPU Air Coolers that we can recommend for 2020.
-If you are interested in this kind of content then you can check out our recommendations for the best PC cases that you can buy right now.
+These are all the Best CPU Air Coolers we recommend for 2020.
+If you are interested in this kind of content, you can check out our recommendations for the best PC cases you can buy now.